What if I can’t travel to SPU for New Student Advising?

 - Visit the Center for Learning and Disability Support to learn more about their services.

-Student Financial Services offers formal presentations on financial aid, student accounts, and student employment during group-advising NSA sessions.
+- Visit Student Financial Services to receive more information on financial aid, student accounts, and student employment.

 Where on campus is NSA?